 Can I have my Bail Conditions Changed?

-Yes, it is possible to have the conditions of a Recognizance of Bail varied.
+Yes, it is possible vary your bail conditions or the conditions of an undertaking.
 By far the simpler and less expensive method of doing this is a Bail Variation with Crown Consent.
 Essentially this means a Crown attorney (a prosecutor) and your defence lawyer agree to a certain change in the bail conditions and a Justice of the Peace simply signs off on the agreement.

 What happens once the bail variation is completed?

 Once the variation has been successfully negotiated by your lawyer, you will simply need to go to court with all your sureties to sign a new (varied) bail in front of a Justice of the Peace.

 If the Crown will not consent to the variation, the person on bail can bring an application for a bail review to the Superior Court of Justice.
 In this scenario, the variation on the bail will be argued in front of a judge.
 It is the much more expensive and time-consuming option, and therefore much more rare.